While some lead time are important to a custom assembly manufacturing process, there are ways to decrease the time required to manufacture.

 Make sure you have as much information as possible to provide to your manufacturer.
-Time can easily be swallowed up by back and forth requests for requirements and clarifications where notes are lacking.
+Time can easily be swallowed up by back and forth requests for requirements and clarifications.
 If there is a debate over the design, involve your manufacturer early on so they can offer advice that can help keep lead times lower.

 Consider alternative components

-Sometimes lead times get pushed out because there are lead times on the components themselves that are also quite lengthy.
+Sometimes lead times get pushed out because there are lead times on the components themselves.
 Your manufacturer should be able to give you substitutions with the same form and function that are more readily available.

 Make use of KANBAN / Stock Agreements

-If you know you are going to need a particular design for a long period of time and have consistent demand, you can look at arranging a KANBAN agreement with your manufacturer.
+If you know you are in need of a design for a long period of time and have consistent demand, you can look at arranging a KANBAN agreement with your manufacturer.
 In this method, the manufacturer will continually produce enough units to meet the agreed upon delivery schedule—ensuring that you avoid any delays.

 Choose the right manufacturer